-Independent Directors in Asia: A Historical, Contextual and Comparative Approach, Harald Baum, Souichirou Kozuka, Luke R. Nottage, and Dan W. Puchniak, eds., Cambridge University Press, 2017, Forthcoming
+Independent Directors in Asia: A Historical, Contextual and Comparative Approach, Dan W. Puchniak, Harald Baum, and Luke R. Nottage, eds., Cambridge University Press, 2017, Forthcoming

 The paper provides a historical analysis of the rise of the independent director in the US and the UK.
 These two jurisdictions are commonly credited with creating the concept of the independent director and exporting it around the world.